A Biochemical Society Focused Meeting in collaboration with European Cooperation in Science and Technology (COST) and the Society of Biology

 • Regulation of seed size

 • Epigenetics & imprinting

 Oral communication slots are available at this meeting.
 All attendees, particularly researchers in the early stages of their career, are invited to submit a poster abstract for consideration as an oral communication.

-Reviews by the speakers, based on their presentations at this major international meeting, and few selected oral communications will be published exclusively in Biochemical Society Transactions.
+Reviews by the speakers, based on their presentations at this major international meeting, and few selected oral communications have been published exclusively in Biochemical Society Transactions.

 The Biochemical Journal will be offering a £150 prize for the best poster.

 The Biochemical Society will be offering a £150 prize for best poster and £150 for best Oral Communication talk.

 The winner of the Biochemical Journal poster prize:

 Ludi Wang, Univeristy of Bath, United Kingdom - Role of Arabidopsis pollen coat CRPs in reproductive signalling